by Lynda Wallace

 If you’re willing to share your response in the comments section, please do.
 We’d all love to read it and cheer you on!

-If your goal includes learning great positive psychology coaching skills, I hope you’ll consider joining us for WBI’s Positive Psychology Coaching Fundamentals course.
-Registration for our next class is open now.
+If your goal includes learning great positive psychology coaching skills, I hope you’ll consider joining me for WBI’s Positive Psychology Coaching: Skill-Building Intensive course.

 Lynda Wallace is the Program Director and Lead Instructor of WBI’s Positive Psychology Coach Certification program.
 One of the country’s most highly sought-after coaches and teachers, and the author of the best-selling book A Short Course in Happiness, Lynda holds an MBA from the Wharton School and a Certificate in Positive Psychology from Wholebeing Institute.
 Before becoming a certified Positive Psychology Coach, Lynda spent 20 years as an executive with Johnson & Johnson, where she ran a billion-dollar global business including some of the world’s most iconic brands.
 Galvanized by the compelling findings of positive psychology, she left the business world to begin a new career doing work she genuinely loves, helping others to create positive change in their lives.